jedireza/drywall/README.md

 ------------

  1. Download and unzip (or git clone) into a directory.
+ 2. Run "$ npm install"
- 2. Configure /app.js with mongodb and email credentials.
+ 3. Configure /app.js with mongodb and email credentials.
- 3. Run app via "$ node app"
+ 4. Run app via "$ node app"

 Setup
 ------------